In Brighton UK, in 1990, a songwriter from Belfast recorded a version of Pharaoh House Crash. It was a year of heatwaves, raves and riots.

 "Hoyden To Harridan' was started 30 years ago, but it's theme remains prescient - a takedown of the engrained and often casual misogyny in society."

-1984 (In blue, with Belfast post-punk bands The Outcasts and Doomed Youth)
+Belfast, 1984 (in blue) with members of punk bands The Outcasts and Doomed Youth.

 © Copyright 2023.
 Pharaoh House Crash